Useful information FAQs.

 More about legacy methods

-• VULSORB® is the proprietary sorbent that Vulcan uses to capture the lithium before the brine is returned to the subsurface.
+• VULSORB® is the proprietary lithium extraction technology that Vulcan uses to capture the lithium before the brine is returned to the subsurface.

 • The aluminate-based sorbent has a higher performance and lower water consumption during lithium extraction compared to commercially available sorbents.